Skip to Content

 What causes hearing loss?

-• Age-related hearing loss (Presbycusis): As people age, the structures in the inner ear can deteriorate, leading to gradual hearing loss.
+• Age-related hearing loss (Presbycusis): As we get older, the structures inside the ear naturally start to deteriorate.

-• Noise-induced hearing loss: Exposure to loud noises over time, whether through work, hobbies, or simply listening to music at high volumes on headphones, can damage the sensitive hair cells in the inner ear, leading to permanent hearing loss.
+• Noise-induced hearing loss: Years of exposure to loud noise, whether through work, hobbies, or listening to music at high volumes through headphones, can gradually damage the delicate hair cells in the inner ear.
+Once those cells are gone, they don't come back.

 Related reading: All about ear infections